hypercasey/devopsctl/README.md

   Copy devopsctl.service to your systemd folder (usually /etc/systemd/system).

-  Run systemctl [ start/stop/daemon-reload ] devopsctl.service.
+  Run systemctl [ enable/start/stop/daemon-reload ] devopsctl.service as needed.

   Edit and run init-devops-server, after placing init-devops-server under ~/bin.
 If you want to have a handy way of automating the environment to suit your needs.